John Sowders

-John Sowders (December 10, 1866 – July 29, 1939) was a Major League Baseball pitcher.
+John Sowders (December 10, 1866 – July 29, 1939) was an American Major League Baseball pitcher.
 He played all or part of three seasons in the majors, between 1887 and 1890, for the Indianapolis Hoosiers, Kansas City Cowboys and Brooklyn Ward's Wonders.
 Sowders was the brother of fellow major leaguers Bill and Len Sowders.

+He is buried at Crown Hill Cemetery and Arboretum, Indianapolis, Indiana, Section 232, Lot 502.